-Flooring and Mastic and Linoleum
+Flooring and Mastic

-The floor tile and mastic are present in both the basement and first floor bathroom and are nonfriable ACBM with the potential for damage.
+The floor tile and mastic present throughout the schools is nonfriable ACBM with the potential for damage.
 No immediate response action is required, as these materials can safely be managed in place.
 The materials were in good condition with some minor wear and tear observed.
 Care should be used not to disturb the underlying flooring (i.e., drilling or cutting holes for electrical/plumbing work).
 Regarding the flooring that is not covered with carpeting and/or newer 12" floor tile, care should be taken to avoid activities which will abrade the surface of the floor tile.
 Buffing, stripping, and other flooring maintenance activity should be completed in accordance with the most current guidelines for ACBM flooring.
 High speed buffing or use of abrasive pads must not be conducted on the ACBM floors.
 (References the Draft EPA Region I Guidance Document enclosed herein.)